ppettert/AssetTracking/README.md

 3. Enter Model name, such as Iphone, Macboook, Thinkpad, Galaxy 23 etc.
 4. Enter Office, for which the asset was bought, pick between USA, Spain and Sweden.
 5. Enter Price, a numeric value with decimals marked by a dot, not comma.
 Currency will be set according to Office.
 6. Enter Purchase Date, in the format of YYYY-MM-DD.
-YYYY.MM.DD might also work.
+August 21, 2024 would be entered as 2024-08-21.

 ![hello](images/vaultboy_sunglasses.png)